 It is much easier to seat a crown on a tooth.
 You just slip it on.
 A porcelain veneer has to be carefully positioned and then cured into place.
 Somewhere there, she messed up.
 Rather than admit it, she tells you it looks great.
 That is not cool.
 Not cool at all.
 An ethical dentist would have admitted their mistake.
 But, no, she was willing to let you go on with a protruded veneer that makes you look weird and puts you at risk of decay.

 Now, every dentist has probably seated a veneer incorrectly at one point or another.
 The problem is not the mistake, it is how she responded to it.
 If the only thing wrong with the veneer was the length, then she could just have trimmed it.
 She didn’t even offer that, because she knew the problems here were more substantial and the entire veneer needed to be re-done.

 In cases where a skilled, ethical cosmetic dentist has this problem, they would tell you what happened, show you the result, then schedule for you to come back at your earliest convenience to have it redone.

-Getting Her Porcelain Veneers Done Correctly
+Getting this Porcelain Veneer Done Right

 This blog is brought to you by Boston Cosmetic Dentist Dr. Randall Burba.